francescogerardomarra/its/learning/docker/docker-compose/component/service/replica/with-swarm/definition/definition.md

-# With Docker Swarm Definition
+# Replicas with Docker Swarm Definition

 Benefits of setting replicas using Docker Swarm: